needle-mirror/com.unity.2d.animation/Documentation~/SpriteSkin.md

 ![](images/2d-anim-sprite-skin-root-bone.png)

 By setting the Sprite Skin’s **Root Bone** property to the correct GameObject Transform, Sprite Skin will then map the GameObject Transform to the Sprite’s rigged bone of the same name.
 For the **Auto Rebind** to be successful, the name and the hierarchy of the rigged bones and the GameObject Transforms must match.
 This means that changing the name of the bones in the Skinning Editor will require you to update the names of the GameObject Transforms to match as well.

-## Optional performance boost
-When animating your characters, you can improve the runtime performance of the animated Sprite’s deformation by installing both the [Burst](https://docs.unity3d.com/Packages/com.unity.burst@latest) and [Collections](https://docs.unity3d.com/Packages/com.unity.collections@latest) packages from the [Package Manager](https://docs.unity3d.com/Manual/upm-ui.html).
-This allows the 2D Animation package to use Burst compilation to speed up Unity’s processing of Sprite mesh deformation.

-The package has been tested with [Burst](https://docs.unity3d.com/Packages/com.unity.burst@latest) version 1.4.1 and [Collections](https://docs.unity3d.com/Packages/com.unity.collections@latest) version 0.9.0-preview.6.
-However if you encounter any bugs, you can turn the optional performance boost off by disabling the __Enable batching__ option.